Billy-Dickson/Billy-Dickson.github.io/_posts/2022-08-05-Removing-exif-data.md

     path: ../assets/img/posts/2022/2022-08-10-Removing-exif-data/Install_exiftool.png
 ---

-## How to remove exif data from photos

 Here's a handy linux command line tool that can remove all exif data from your photographs.
 This one I use to remove the exif data from my photographs before I publish them to my website.

 These instructions are aimed at people who use linux as their daily driver (like myself), if you use a debian based distribution, then all the instructions below will apply.